chakrabar/chakrabar.github.io/_posts/articles/2018-08-25-coding-guidelines.md

    3. Use naming that visually describes scope like _privateField, CONSTANT etc.
    4. Use readonly/immutable when a field’s value should not be change after initialization
    5. Use only get, for properties that should not be updated from outside
-   6. Don’t forget the **"law of Demeter"**, entities should have minimum knowledge of outside world.
-[See SOLID section for more on this]
+   6. Don’t forget the _**law of Demeter**_, entities should have minimum knowledge of outside world [See SOLID section for more on this]
+   7. All the code entities (interface, class, package etc.) should have _**the maximum cohesion and least coupling possible**_.
+That means, the members of the entity (e.g. methods in a class) should be very closely related to each other, i.e. cohesion.
+Also, different entities should have the least inter-dependency as possible, i.e. coupling.

 5. **DRY** – it is not an option, DRY is the law
    1. Do not repeat code.
 Think a million times before copy-pasting code